MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 1. On the **Microsoft.ManagedDisk-*XXXXXXXXX* \| Template** blade, click **Inputs**.

 1. Note the value of the **location** parameter.
-You will need it in the next task.
+You will need it for the next task.

 1. Extract the content of the downloaded file into the **Downloads** folder on your lab computer.